telematicsct/grpc-benchmark/README.md

 Run `make servers` and then `make test`

-PS: Running locally both the server and benchmarking test will skew the results.
+PS: Running locally both the server and benchmarking test wont tell you the real story.
 Please change the `TARGET_HOST` to your remote server before running the code.

 ## Benchmark Setup